Sreenivasulu-Kalluru/data-structures-and-algorithms-in-javascript/02-basic-challenges-2/06-are-all-chars-unique/readme.md

 ### Explanation

--Initialize a new `Set` to keep track of the characters we've seen so far.
+- Initialize a new `Set` to keep track of the characters we've seen so far.

 - Iterate through the string and check if the current character is in the set.
 If it is, we return `false` because it means we've seen the character before.
 If it isn't, we add it to the set.
 - If we make it through the entire string without returning `false`, we return `true` because it means we haven't seen any characters more than once.